tormol/posixmq/README.md

 * Optionally integrates with `mio`.
 * Is dual-licensed Apache-2.0 and MIT instead of only MIT.

-## Minimum Rust version
+## Minimum supported Rust version

-The minimum supported Rust version is 1.31.
+The minimum supported Rust version for 1.0.z releases is 1.31.1.
+Later 1.y.0 releases might increase this.
+Until rustup has builds for DragonFly and Illumos, the minimum version will not be increased past what is available in repositories for these operating systems.
+To lock to a minor release, use `posixmq = "1.0.*"` in Cargo.toml, or just copy posixmq.rs into your project.

 ## License